 Welcome back to our Cabin Catch Up series, where we interview people within the onboard services industry and find out how they have been tackling the challenges of 2020.

 This week we are joined by Wilbert de Louw, CEO, Foodcase.
-Read on to find out how Foodcase has responded to the challenges:
+As an innovative food and beverage producer for the travel industry, they have been looking to find new solutions for the current challenges.
+Read on to find out how Foodcase has responded in 2020:

 What became the top priority for you/your business once COVID-19 started to spread and lockdowns were introduced?

 First of all, damage control, as we had a lot of inventory in transfer to all regions and on their way to airports around the globe.
 When the lockdown was announced, all customers and caterers cancelled orders.

 Did your business transition to working from home and have you started to return to the office, or are planning to before the end of 2020?

 Luckily in the Netherlands we have never had a real lockdown, as in Spain for example, so only the first two weeks we worked from home, but we already started to work partly in smaller shifts and one person per office quite soon after the first announcements.

 Nowadays we have found a good base of a hybrid system which allows people to partly work from home and partly at the office.
 Social aspects are important, definitely now!